UQComputingSociety/minutes/2022/2022-05-19-sgm-minutes.md

 The motion passed with 23 Yea votes, 2 Nay votes, and no objections.

 **Proposal**.
-Recommend Management Committee members to do a "committee jig" following every Management Committee meeting.
+Require Management Committee members to do a "committee jig" following every Management Committee meeting.

 - Rationale: It boosts morale.